chainHero/heroes-service/README.md

 go build
 ```

-After some time, a new binary named `heroes-service` will appear at the root of the project.
+After some time, a new binary named `main` will appear at the root of the project.
 Try to start the binary like this:

 ```bash
 cd $GOPATH/src/github.com/chainHero/heroes-service && \